eleglac/estate-game/README.md

         - The UI style of Railway Empire is pretty close as well
         - Basically: saturated colors, flat-shaded, hand-drawn SVG look

+- Expand to other mechanics, eventually
+  - Esp Powergrid style market mechanic (removed from MVP)

 ### Inspirations:
 Downton Abbey ("agonizing about pig farming? what if that were a game?!")